TimTerwijn/browser-technologies-1920/README.md

 ![layer1](/docs/layer1.PNG)

-* I made use of a flex box in the second (usable) layer, This makes it better to center the image.
+* I made use of a flex box in the second (usable) layer, this centers the page better in my opinion.
 I checked with a @supports if the user uses a modern browser (Chrome 57+, Firefoxe 52+).

 ![layer2](/docs/layer2.PNG)